 Two women share a volatile adventure across the drought- stricken rural Hay Plain to Adelaide for a music festival.
 The transformative lure of pills, alcohol and romance drives them on with the possibility of a veritable explosion and tragic ending for the women ominous throughout.

 Mia, attractive, twenty-five, is an international bohemian, an IT whiz with a passion for archaeology and a self-centred, moody streak; fun and frivolous one minute, withdrawn the next.
-She’s recovering from a car accident and on a whim leaves Canberra to follow music to Adelaide and pick up a bloke.
+She’s recovering from a car accident and on a whim leaves Canberra to follow music to Adelaide and pick up a man.

 She meets Felicity (Flea), fifty-six, when nature intervenes, and a dust storm blasts them from their comfort zones.
 Flea, running her farm alone, her kids now adults and overseas, is drinking too much.
 In the middle of a drought, she welcomes Mia’s company, locks the farmhouse and hits the road to Adelaide to escape and check out Randall.
-A lover?
+A second chance lover?

 Mia’s in free-fall; self-medicating prescription pills to escape psychological and physical pain, she becomes inadvertently hooked.
 Drama follows her throughout, her interest in Lake Mungo ends with a visit to Mildura hospital.
-Should Flea wait for her discharge to continue their journey or take a chance with Randall?
+Should Flea wait for her discharge to continue their journey, or take a chance with Randall?